 The Wandering Rinpoche (Two)Posted On: 24 June, 2017

-Born in Nepal, I grew up hearing many great Buddhist masters live in Tibet.
-It is a mysterious place for me and my will to go to Tibet has always been strong.
-I had prayed so many times in the monestary when I was young hoping that one day I will be able to make a pilgrimage to Tibet and find my root Guru.
+Born in Nepal, I grew up fortunate to hear many great buddhist masters teaching from Tibet.
+It is a mysterious place for me and the pull to go to Tibet has always been strong.
+I had prayed so many times in the monastery when I was young hoping that one day I would be able to make a pilgrimage to Tibet and find my Root Guru.

-During the time of wandering and practicing in India, I was meditating in isolation on a snow mountain located in the north of India.
+During my time of wandering and practicing in India, I was meditating in isolation on a snowy mountain located in the north of India.
 I originally planned to spend more time on the mountain, however, one night in my dream, I received a message that suggests I should continue my practice in Tibet.
-When I woke up, I thought maybe this is a sign from my Yidam, so I started packing right away to get ready for a journey to Tibet.
+When I awoke, I realised this was a sign from my Yidam; I started packing right away to get ready for a journey to Tibet.

-It was known that Mount Kailash is a sacred place; therefore, I firmly believed that there are many great Buddhist masters, and I will surely meet my destined root Guru.
+It was known to me that Mount Kailash is a sacred place; therefore I firmly believed that at the Sacred Mountain there would be many great Buddhist masters, and I will surely meet my destined Root Guru.

 Although the daily training was very hard, my heart would be filled with expectations each time I thought about Mount Kailash.
 After three months of training, I learned a lot and the friendship between my teammates and I was one of my most precious treasures.
-I was encouraged by my teammates during every training sessions; and whenever someone was left behind I would help them, cheer them up and share with them the food that I bought.
+I was encouraged by my teammates during every training session; and whenever someone was left behind I would help them, cheer them up and share with them the food that I bought.
 When we were training, we would go into the woods or up on the hills where the conditions were more dangerous.
 A few girls and boys in our team were always left behind; I was worried about them, so I mindfully took care of them.
-One day there was a kid stumbled by the rock, his feet was wounded.
-So I carried him back to the center and I took two days off to look after him.
-There was another time; the other teammate got fever, people at the training center did not know about it, so I got up at midnight to accompany and take care of him.
+One day there was a kid stumbled by the rock, his feet were wounded.
+So I carried him back to the centre and took two days off to tend to him.
+There was another time; an other teammate got a fever, people at the training centre did not know, so I got up at midnight to accompany and take care of him.

-Looking after people makes me feel happy and moved every time, so I take every chance to take care of other people.
+Looking after people make me feel happy and rewarded every time, so I take every chance to take care of others.

-When my training session ended, we all hugged and loathed to leave each other, and some teammates cried, I did too.
-Although we spent a short period time training together, we have became a family.
+When my training session ended, we all hugged and loathed to leave each other, some teammates cried, and so did I. Although the time we spent together had been short, we had become family.

-Buddha used to say: the source of pain is selfish, the source of happiness is compassion.
+Buddha used to say: the source of pain is selfishness, the source of happiness is compassion.

 I followed their instructions and went on to the North-east of Nepal and finally came to the border.
 Nevertheless, this time the local people told me that no one should pass through without a visa.
-It is nothing like what the Indians told me that one does not need any permission to enter the Mount Kailash at the border.
-I thought we do not need a document to make a pilgrimage or meditate, just like with the Mount Qomolangma.
+It was nothing like the Indians had told me, that one does not need any permission to enter the Mount Kailash at the border.
+I thought we did not need a document to make a pilgrimage or meditate, just like with the Mount Qomolangma.